-What happens when you combine alcohol, a central nervous system depressant, with caffeine, a central nervous system stimulant?
-The manufacturers of caffeinated alcoholic beverages, or CABS, and the young consumers who drink them believe that this blend is safe, but the U.S. Food and Drug Administration (FDA) thinks otherwise.
-The FDA has issued warnings to four of the companies that manufacture caffeinated alcoholic drinks, stating that caffeine is an unsafe additive when combined with alcohol.
+What happens when you combine alcohol (a central nervous system depressant) with caffeine (a central nervous system stimulant)?
+The manufacturers of caffeinated alcoholic beverages, or CABs, and the young consumers who drink them believe that this blend is safe, but the U.S. Food and Drug Administration (FDA) thinks otherwise.
+The FDA has issued warnings to four of companies that manufacture caffeinated alcoholic drinks, stating that caffeine is an unsafe additive when combined with alcohol.

 The alcohol that enters your bloodstream through your digestive tract goes to your brain.
 Within as little as 10 minutes, alcohol affects several important functions:

 - Motor coordination

 What Happens When You Drink Alcohol?

 When you drink an alcoholic beverage, a certain percentage of the ethanol — the active chemical in alcoholic drinks — is rapidly absorbed by your stomach and your small intestine.
 The rest of the alcohol is processed by your liver.